wtrocki/ts-client-atlas/client/CloudMigrationServiceApi.md

 let body:.CloudMigrationServiceApiCreateLinkTokenRequest = {
   // string | Unique 24-hexadecimal digit string that identifies the organization that contains your projects.
 Use the [/orgs](#tag/Organizations/operation/listOrganizations) endpoint to retrieve all organizations to which the authenticated user has access.
   orgId: "4888442a3354817a7320eb61",
-  // TargetOrgRequestView | IP address access list entries associated with the migration.
+  // TargetOrgRequest | IP address access list entries associated with the migration.
-  targetOrgRequestView: {
+  targetOrgRequest: {
     accessListIps: [
       "accessListIps_example",
     ],
   },
-  // boolean | Flag that indicates whether Application wraps the response in an `envelope` JSON object.
-Some API clients cannot access the HTTP response headers or status code.
-To remediate this, set envelope=true in the query.
-Endpoints that return a list of results use the results object as an envelope.
-Application adds the status parameter to the response body. (optional)
-  envelope: false,
-  // boolean | Flag that indicates whether the response body should be in the <a href=\"https://en.wikipedia.org/wiki/Prettyprint\" target=\"_blank\" rel=\"noopener noreferrer\">prettyprint</a> format. (optional)
-  pretty: false,
 };

 apiInstance.createLinkToken(body).then((data:any) => {